grotius-cnc/stable/README.md

 To install a component :

-Component location direcory : src / hal / components
+1. Component location direcory : src / hal / components

-In terminal : sudo halcompile --install THC2.comp
+2. In terminal : sudo halcompile --install THC2.comp

-Then copy the component to the linuxcnc rip-location :
+3. Then copy the component to the linuxcnc rip-location :

-copy THC2.comp from /usr/lib/linuxcnc/modules/ to linuxcnc-grotius/rtlib
+4. Copy THC2.comp from /usr/lib/linuxcnc/modules/ to linuxcnc-grotius/rtlib